francesctr4/Ymir-Engine/README.md

 the shader won't be enabled and the transformations won't be applied.
 To solve this apply the checker texture to the gameObject or drag a texture to enable the shader.

+- Moreover, the vertex normals and the face normals do not follow the GameObject transformations and they will be displayed as if the geometry was in default state (because the normals aren't managed inside the shaders).

 ## Features

 ### v0.1 - Geometry Viewer